BrunoRiibeiro/Snake-Game/Readme.md

 ## What's up everyone!

 ### This is a full Python project-game, for an APC (Algorithm of Computer Programming) class,  using Pyxel extention.
-#### So, I wrote a (.Docx) file, telling my conclusions and my comments about the code, to my professor.
+#### So, I wrote a (.docx) file, telling my conclusions and my comments about the code, to my professor.
 If you just want to play, ignore the file "Notes_for_my_teacher".

 First of all, you must install this extension by the command:
 ```